 Logistics: Distance – 15.5km (return) | Time: 7hrs | Difficulty – challenging | More info

 La Fenetre des Makes

 This hike combines sensational views together with a lovely walk through a forest of cedar trees and tropical plants.
-Begin at La Fenetre (“The Window”), a high altitude scenic lookout over Cirque de Cilaos (1580m) and spot the timeless hamlet of Ilet a Cordes.
-From the lookout, set out on a looping trail that begins with additional lookouts over the cirque before descending into an enchanting forest of cedars that chill the air.
+Begin at La Fenetre (“The Window”), a high altitude scenic lookout over Cirque de Cilaos (1580m), and spot the timeless hamlet of Ilet a Cordes.
+From the lookout, set out on a looping trail that begins with additional lookouts over the cirque before descending into an enchanting forest of cedars that chills the air.
 Before climbing back to the starting point, the trail traverses fields covered in lush tropical vegetation, including wild ginger and arume flowers.

 Logistics: Distance – 5.2km (loop) | Time: 3.5hrs | Difficulty – medium | More info

 Sentier de la Chapelle

 One of the best day hikes in Cirque de Cilaos, don’t forget your swimming gear on this hike.
 From Cilaos, the trail leads to a canyon filled with water and to a famous spot beneath two boulders that collapsed on each other, creating “the chapel”.
 The trailhead is located at the edge of town.